 You don't need to feel strong or energetic to join.
 You don't need to be able to stand up to dance or do yoga.
 People of all cultures, colours, creeds, all genders and sexualities, all sizes, all abilities and life stages, and any health status are lovingly welcome.
 No one turned away for lack of funds: contact me here for information.
 If you're breathing, you've got all you need. *On children: weekly practice spaces include anyone 15 or older.
 I offer occasional all-ages dances and a weekly parent-and-baby yoga class.
 If you're looking for family-friendly class, let's talk.

-I am privileged to live and share 5Rhythms and yoga in the unceded territory of Cowichan Tribes, whose lands have been wrongfully removed and colonized by Canada, in a host of actions which have never been rectified.
+I am privileged to share 5Rhythms and yoga in the territory of the Quw'utsun Mutiimuhw (Cowichan Peoples), whose lands have been wrongfully removed and colonized by Canada, in a host of actions which have never been rectified.
 Cowichan Tribes, Halalt First Nation, Stz’uminus First Nation, Lake Cowichan First Nation, Lyackson First Nation, and Penelakut Tribe continue to negotiate in protracted nation-to-nation talks with British Columbia and Canada as part of the Hul’qumi’num Treaty Group.
 All classes and workshops I hold acknowledge the rights of Indigenous peoples (First Nations, Metis, Inuit) and the deep, ongoing wound and injustice our communities must mend, and are spaces supporting decolonization of our society.